-The Uloric lawsuit claims the manufacturer of this gout medication failed to warn users of the increased risk of heart attacks and strokes.
+The Uloric lawsuit claims the manufacturer of Uloric failed to warn users of the increased risk of heart attacks and strokes.

 What Do We Know About the Uloric Lawsuits

-Uloric (Febuxostat) is a xanthine oxidase inhibitor prescribed for the management of chronic hyperuricemia in adult patients with gout.
+Uloric (Febuxostat) is a xanthine oxidase inhibitor prescribed for the management of chronic hyperuricemia (excess uric acid) in adult patients with gout.
 Uloric was brought to market by Takeda Pharmaceuticals and originally received FDA approval on February 13, 2009.